Many of us experience days when motivation feels out of reach, leading us to question: Is there some kind of secret to staying motivated?

 Lack of movement, unhealthy diet, lack of sleep, stress, and various addictions (e.g., social media) all make a huge impact on our ability to experience motivation.

 Our brain is a machine and our body is a vessel, and they both need constant care.
-Taking constant and proper care of them is the precondition for motivation; therefore, we cannot expect to feel motivated if we do not first satisfy our physical needs.
+Taking constant and proper care of your body is the precondition for motivation; therefore, you cannot expect to feel motivated if you do not first satisfy your physical needs.

 You’ve likely heard the saying, “The only person standing in your way is you.”
 To be more specific, the only thing standing in your way is your mind.